Continuously validate correctness

 If the rosetta-specifications are updated, there is an expectation that your Rosetta Data API implementation should be updated within some reasonable time to work with the updates.
 As mentioned in versioning, the

-If you implement changes to core node software that break your Rosetta API implementation, there is an expectation that you fix your Rosetta API implementation as soon as possible.
+If you implement changes to core node software that break your Rosetta API implementation, you should fix your Rosetta API implementation as soon as possible.
 Many developers will use your Rosetta Data API implementation exclusively and poor update support will cause users of the blockchain you are working on to encounter downtime.

-The rosetta-cli may be updated with additional correctness checks based on new behavior restrictions proposed by the community.
-There is an expectation that you fix your Rosetta API implementation as soon as possible to address any failing checks.
+The rosetta-cli codebase may be updated with additional correctness checks based on new behavior restrictions proposed by the community.
+You should fix your Rosetta API implementation as soon as possible to address any failing checks.